onzfonz/comp227/src/content/0/en/part0d.md

 Here's a recap in a [re-looping gif of all of these steps that you should see](https://imgur.com/UDQXB6V)

-### 9: Additional Webstorm Setup
+### 9: Additional WebStorm Setup

-We'll need to make a few more changes to Webstorm to have it work as we expect.
+We'll need to make a few more changes to WebStorm to have it work as we expect.
 This is required.

 #### Configure your settings